r-universe-org/help/README.md

  - Commit activity over the last year

 The score is a weighted sum of the above, on a log scale.
 But we plan to improve the algorithm as the project gets more mature, and better data becomes available.

+## Why is a package sometimes listed twice?

+If a source package fails to build (which means something is very wrong) then you see a red “build failure” message.
+If there was a previous successful build, it is kept there as well for users to install.